iKarmaaa123/nginx-webapp/README.md

         └── variables.tf
 ```

-The project is organized into three main directories:
+The project is organised into three main directories:
 - environments: Contains configurations for development, staging, and production environments
 - modules: Houses reusable Terraform modules for EC2 and VPC infrastructure
 - tests: Contains Terratest files for infrastructure testing using Golang